relunctance/dgraph/wiki/content/get-started/index.md

 ## Dgraph

 A Dgraph cluster consists of different nodes (Zero, Alpha, and Ratel).
-Each each node serves a different purpose.
+Each node serves a different purpose.

 **Dgraph Zero** controls the Dgraph cluster, assigns alphas to a group and re-balances data between alpha groups.